👉 Grab our influencer database template used by over 4,000 brands! 👈

 Spoiler alert: building an influencer database can be a time-intensive process.

-This is true even if you're organizing your existing creator information from a previous campaign.
+This is true even if you still have your past creators' information from previous campaigns.

-Assuming you're not using a dedicated influencer platform, putting your influencers’ info into a spreadsheet or CRM makes sense.
+Assuming you're not using an influencer management tool, putting your influencers’ info into a spreadsheet or CRM makes sense.
+Digging through endless emails and DMs is a no-go for tracking your creator campaigns, right?

 Where to Start When Building Your Influencer Database